awsdocs/amazon-ses-developer-guide/doc-source/reputationdashboardmessages.md

 Next, modify your application or website to prevent unsolicited sending\.
 For example, add a CAPTCHA, limit the rate at which emails can be sent, remove the ability of users to submit custom content, require users to log in to send email, and remove the ability for the application to generate multiple simultaneous notifications\.

 ### If your account is under review, or if your account's ability to send email is paused<a name="reputationdashboard-vulnerablesite-probation-suspended"></a>

 When you have implemented changes that you believe will resolve the issue, sign into the AWS Console and go to Support Center\.
 Reply to the case we opened on your behalf\.
 Include details of the actions you have taken to resolve this issue, as well as details of your plans to ensure that this issue doesn't occur again\.
 After we receive your request, we review the information that you provided and change the status of your account if necessary\.

+If we remove a review period or sending pause from your account, and we observe the same issue later, we might place your account under review or pause your ability to send email again\.
+If we observe extreme issues or repeated instances of the same issue, we might permanently suspend your account's ability to send email\.

+See [Amazon SES Sending review process FAQs](faqs-enforcement.md) for more information about what to do if your account is under review, or your account's ability to send email is paused\.

+## Compromised Credentials Notification<a name="reputationdashboard-compromised"></a>

+This section contains additional information about compromised credentials site notifications shown in the Amazon SES reputation metrics page\.

+### Why you received this notification<a name="reputationdashboard-compromised-whyreceived"></a>

+A comprehensive review has found that messages are being sent from your account that we don't believe you intended to send\.
+These messages are highly likely to be flagged as spam by mailbox providers and recipients\.

+Some common causes are compromised IAM access keys, compromised SMTP passwords, or other security vulnerabilities\.

+### What you can do to resolve the issue<a name="reputationdashboard-compromised-whattodo"></a>

+You should perform a comprehensive security review of your SES utilization and ensure that you have rotated any applicable IAM access keys or SMTP passwords and that you have removed any unauthorized users or resources from your account\.
+Ensure that you are not storing sensitive information such as passwords or access keys on third party web sites or repositories\.

+### If your account is under review, or if your account's ability to send email is paused<a name="reputationdashboard-compromised-probation-suspended"></a>

+When you have implemented changes that you believe will resolve the issue, sign into the AWS Console and go to Support Center\.
+Reply to the case we opened on your behalf\.
+Include details of the actions you have taken to resolve this issue, as well as details of your plans to ensure that this issue doesn't occur again\.
+After we receive your request, we review the information that you provided and change the status of your account if necessary\.